Genivia/ugrep/README.md

 ugrep: universal grep
 =====================

-A grep tool that offers modern options to search Unicode, text, source code, and binary files in large directory trees.
+A modern grep tool that offers advanced options to search Unicode, text, source code, and binary files in large directory trees.
 GNU grep and BSD grep compatible.

-**ugrep** makes it simple to search source code.
+**ugrep** makes it simple to search source code using pre-defined patterns.
 It is the only grep tool that allows you to define *negative patterns* to *zap* parts in files you want to skip.
 This removes many false positives.
 For example to find exact matches of `main` in C/C++ source code while skipping strings and comments that may have a match with `main` in them:

     ugrep -R -o -tc,c++ -n -w 'main' -f c/zap_strings -f c/zap_comments myprojects